Ming2046/ming2046.github.io/index.md

 ## Notable Features

 Minimal Mistakes is a flexible two-column Jekyll theme.
-Perfect for hosting your per
+Perfect for hosting your personal site, blog, or portfolio on GitHub or self-hosting on your own server.
+As the name implies — styling is purposely minimalistic to be enhanced and customized by you :smile